webpack/webpack.js.org/content/writers-guide.md

 ### Configuration Properties

-[./configuration] properties should be ordered alphabetically as well:
+The [configuration](/configuration) properties should be ordered alphabetically as well:

 * `devServer.contentBase`
 * `devServer.compress`